-In the investigation of divisors of polynomials of degree 2, one could restrict attention to polynomials $x^2 + N$ (see Remark 5).
+In the investigation of divisors of polynomials of degree 2, one could restrict attention to polynomials $x^2 + N$ (see Remark 6 on p.
+16).
 As we saw, there are two different important particular cases: for N < 0 the pattern is governed by a palindromic period, for N > 0 by anti-palindromic period.
-In a certain case, "when N crosses the boundary N = 0", there is a "phase transition": the symmetry of the answer makes a sudden change.
+In a certain case, "when N crosses the boundary N = 0", there is a "phase transition": "the hidden symmetries" of the answer make a drastic change.

-Likewise, the cases of larger degree break into two similar "regions", and "crossing a boundary" between these regions leads to a dramatic change in the answer.
+Likewise, the cases of larger degree break into a few similar "regions" (two for degree 3), and "crossing a boundary" between these regions leads to a dramatic change in the type of "hidden symmetries".
 So if we want to restrict attention to a particular collection of, say, polynomials of degree 3, it is very important to ensure that this collection would have representatives from both regions.
 It turns out that this means that the collection should have both irreducible polynomials with 3 real roots, and irreducible polynomials with 1 real root.

-This immediately rejects the "obvious first choice" of the family "cubes + N".
-For our students, triangular numbers are as natural as squares, and, with 3D shapes, tetrahedral numbers are as natural as cubes.
-For them, using the sequence "tetrahedral numbers + N" with N = 1 is a natural counterpart of "triangular numbers + 1".
-We Unfortunately, this polynomial is decomposable (it has a root when side = -3); hence every prime number is going to be a divisor.
-So one should use a different value of N, for example, N = 2.
+This immediately rejects the "obvious first choice" of the family "cubes+N".
+We For our students, triangular numbers are as natural as squares, and, with 3D shapes, tetrahedral numbers are as natural as cubes.
+So in analogy to "triangular numbers + 1" they propose to use "tetrahedral numbers + 1.
+We Unfortunately, this polynomial has a root when side = -3-and (Exercise on p.
+27) such ("decomposable") polynomials sequences have every n as a divisor.
+41